paridu/crypto-ai-token/userGuide.md

 Click "Manage Alerts" to create custom trading alerts.
 You can set alerts for three types of events: "Price Above" (notify when price exceeds a target), "Price Below" (notify when price drops below a target), or "Sentiment Change" (notify when market sentiment shifts).
 Each alert can be toggled active/inactive or deleted at any time.

+### Finding Arbitrage Opportunities

+Click "Arbitrage Opportunities" to view profitable trading opportunities across different exchanges.
+The page displays a table showing the asset, prices on different exchanges, the spread percentage, profit margin, and potential profit amount.
+You can sort opportunities by profit margin or spread to find the most profitable trades.
+Each opportunity shows the two exchanges involved and the potential profit in USD.

 ---

 ## Managing Your Website